Citrullin/documentation/general/0.1/how-to-guides/set-up-ipv6-ble-host-example.md

-# Set up an IPv6 sensor server
+# Set up a sensor server

 **In this guide, we are going to set up a sensor server that accepts UDP packages on port 51037.**